Editorial Policy

 - We publish AI explainers, tools/workflows, data/privacy, and real-world impact content.

-- We prefer reliable sources (official docs, standards, research, and reputable publishers) when making factual claims.
+- We prefer reliable sources (official docs, standards, research, and reputable publishers) for factual claims.

 - AI may assist with early drafts, but humans review and edit before publishing.